-LINBIT’s Enterprise support mirroring data for Linux high availability clusters leverages our DRBD software that can cluster any application that runs on Linux with the reliability of a SAN.
+LINBIT’s Enterprise support mirroring data for Linux high availability clusters leverages our DRBD®– open source software that can cluster any application runs on Linux with the reliability of a SAN.
 As a testament to the software’s stability, it has been integrated into the mainline Linux kernel since 2010 with the Linux Kernel 2.6.33 release.
-Since the soft-ware performs at the block-level in the stack, its replication performance is unparalleled.
+Since the software performs at the block-level in the stack, replication performance is unparalleled.

 The DRBD software will work with any application or database and can be used to replicate multiple applications at a time.
-With LINBIT’s Enterprise Support Services, rest assured that LINBIT’s DRBD software is a reliable platform for your mission-critical storage.
+With LINBIT’s Enterprise Support Services, rest assured that DRBD, the leading open source high availability software, is a reliable platform for your mission-critical storage.